Apple Cider Vinegar in Bone Broth

 Bone broth is not about the vitamins and minerals.
 It is about the gelatin, collagen, glucosamine and proteoglycans.

 Next time you make bone broth, skip the apple cider vinegar.
 Your money is better spent elsewhere.
+If you do insist, you will end up with bone broth vinegar.

 Mistake #2: All about the HEAT!